moiri/kobold/README.md

             true to enable character, false to disable character.
 If val is not defined, the enable status of the character is toggled.

+Update the collider.
+Always call this method, if the content of the page changes in such a way, that elements intended as solids are changed (size, new elements, etc.)

+    Engine.updateCollider();

 Enable character

     Movable.enableMe();